-G. "Medical review officer" means a New Mexico based and licensed physician knowledgeable in the medical use of prescription drugs and alcohol and the pharmacology and toxicology of illicit drugs and alcohol.
+J. "Medical review officer" means a New Mexico based and licensed physician knowledgeable in the medical use of prescription drugs and alcohol and the pharmacology and toxicology of illicit drugs and alcohol.

-H. "Non-prescription" refers to all substances other than a substance prescribed by a doctor or licensed health professional to the employee or particular candidate.
+KH.
+"Non-prescription" refers to all substances other than a substance authorized under the Lynn and Erin Compassionate Use Act (Section 26-2B NMSA 1978) or prescribed by a doctor or licensed health professional to the employee or particular candidate.

-I. "On duty" means any time during an employee's regular workday or other period during which the employee is required or permitted to work by the employer, including overtime, lunch and other breaks, and anytime while operating or riding in a state vehicle.
+L1.
+"On duty" means any time during an employee's regular workday or other period during which the employee is required or permitted to work by the employer, including overtime, lunch and other breaks, and anytime while operating or riding in a state vehicle.

-J. "Possession" means to knowingly have, own, or have on oneself the drug, the alcohol or both.
+MJ.
+"Possession" means to knowingly have, own, or have on oneself the drug, the alcohol or both.

-K. "Random selection basis" means a system for selecting employees or groups of employees for drug testing in a statistically random system based on a neutral criterion, such as employment or position numbers, without individualized suspicion that a particular employee is using drugs.
+NK.
+"Random selection basis" means a system for selecting employees or groups of employees for drug testing in a statistically random system based on a neutral criterion, such as employment or position numbers, without individualized suspicion that a particular employee is using drugs.

-L. "Reasonable suspicion" means a belief drawn from specific objective and articulable facts and the reasonable inferences drawn from those facts.
+OL.
+"Reasonable suspicion" means a belief drawn from specific objective and articulable facts and the reasonable inferences drawn from those facts.